Are you burdened?

 That, friends, is shouting time in the household of faith.
 Take a praise break to bless His name.

-When you are done, leave a comment about how God has been speaking to you during Advent this year.
-What is He showing you this December?
+When you are done, leave a comment about how God has been speaking to you.
+What is He showing you?
+Which scriptures bring you the most peace?